swiftlang/swift-evolution/proposals/0258-property-wrappers.md

 The use of the prefix `$` for the synthesized storage property name is
-deliberate: it provides a predictable name for the backing storage, so that delegate types can provide API.
+deliberate: it provides a predictable name for the backing storage, so that wrapper types can provide API.
 For example, we could provide a `reset(_:)` operation on `Lazy` to set it back to a new value:

 ```swift